Mindfulness. How to Feel Whole in the Midst of Chaos

 When we choose personal and spiritual mastery, it’s like playing a violin.
 Our instrument needs tuning every time we play.
 We don’t tune it once and it stays tuned.
 We practice our scales even though we’ve been playing for years because it helps us stay proficient.
 We play music that brings us joy, but we also select new pieces that challenge us because we enjoy upgrading our skills.
 We love the experience of making the violin sing even sweeter.
 When all the orchestra members increase their skills, the music sparkles.

 I encourage you to refine your skills every day so you can play the beautiful music your Authentic Self longs to sing.
 You are a vital part of the whole symphony.
 You count.
 Turn towards your true source of all love, wisdom and power.

 Schedule daily mindfulness practices so you increase your personal and spiritual mastery.

 Reflections.
 Now It’s Your Turn.

-- Who or what sets off “wars” in your life?
+- Who or what triggers “wars” in your life?

-- Choose one struggle to focus on to upgrade your personal and spiritual mastery skills.
+- Choose one struggle.
+Focus on it to upgrade your personal and spiritual mastery skills.

 - Ask your Authentic Self and God to counsel you.
 Write what you hear, word for word.